 Both Exness’s Zero Cut System and Stop-Out are essential mechanisms designed to protect your account balance.
 Please review the important points regarding Exness’s Zero Cut System and Stop-Out to ensure a smooth trading experience.

-At Exness, leverage of up to 2,000:1(*) is available for all account types, enabling a wide range of trading opportunities.
+At Exness, leverage of up to 2,000:1(*) is available for all account types, allowing for a wide range of trading opportunities.
 However, Exness imposes leverage restrictions based on your account balance.
-Therefore, if your trading generates profits and your account balance exceeds a certain level, your leverage will be restricted, and the required margin will increase.As the required margin increases, your margin maintenance ratio decreases, making you more susceptible to a margin call.
+Therefore, if your trading results in a profit and your account balance exceeds a certain level, your leverage will be restricted, and the required margin will increase.As the required margin increases, your margin maintenance ratio decreases, making you more susceptible to a margin call.
 Please be mindful of Exness’s leverage restrictions.

-Additionally, the maximum leverage is limited to 200x around the time of major economic news releases and during market open and close times on weekends.
+Additionally, maximum leverage is limited to 200x around the release of major economic news and around market open and close times on weekends.
 Please check the "Economic Calendar" for the schedule of major economic indicators.
-Furthermore, Exness will notify you via email in advance if leverage restrictions are imposed due to major events or economic indicators, so please review the details.
+Exness will also notify you via email in advance if leverage restrictions are imposed due to major events or economic indicators, so please review the details.

 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

 At Exness, these spread discounts can delay a forced liquidation.
 As a result, even if your margin maintenance level and margin balance reach zero, liquidation may not occur immediately, and trading may continue while you have a negative balance.
-The best-case scenario is that the market reverses and you turn a profit; however, even if your position is eventually liquidated and your losses exceed your account balance, please rest assured that the zero-cut system will reset your balance to zero.
+While the best-case scenario is for the market to reverse and generate a profit, please rest assured that even if your position is eventually liquidated and your losses exceed your account balance, the zero-cut system will reset your balance to zero.

 With Exness’s “Mid-Price Stop-Out,” a “virtual available margin” is set separately from the “actual available margin” displayed in MT4/MT5.
-Normally, a stop-out is triggered when the “actual available margin” displayed in MT4/MT5 reaches 0 yen.
-However, with Exness, a stop-out is not triggered until the “virtual available margin”—which takes into account the spread discount—reaches 0 yen.If a stop-out is not triggered even though the "Actual Available Margin" displayed in MT4/MT5 is 0 yen, it is because the "Virtual Available Margin" has not reached 0 yen under the "Stop-out based on mid-price" rule.
+Normally, a stop-out is executed when the “actual available margin” displayed in MT4/MT5 reaches 0 yen.
+However, with Exness, a stop-out is not executed until the “virtual available margin”—which takes into account the spread discount—reaches 0 yen.If a stop-out is not triggered even though the "Actual Available Margin" displayed in MT4/MT5 is 0 yen, it is because the "Virtual Available Margin" has not reached 0 yen under the "Stop-out based on mid-price" setting.

 Does Exness apply the zero-cut system to hedging trades across multiple accounts?

-Yes, Exness’s zero-cut system applies even when a negative balance occurs while conducting hedging trades across multiple accounts.
-Since hedging across multiple accounts is permitted, you can not only trade flexibly using hedging strategies but also mitigate the risk of losses through the zero-cut system.
+Yes, Exness’s zero-cut system applies even if you have a negative balance resulting from hedging across multiple accounts.
+Since hedging across multiple accounts is permitted, you can not only trade flexibly using hedging strategies but also mitigate your risk of loss through the zero-cut system.

 Read more